puzzlef/louvain-communities-openmp-dynamic/README.md

-Comparing naive dynamic approaches of the Louvain algorithm for community detection.
+Comparing static vs dynamic approaches of OpenMP-based [Louvain algorithm] for [community detection].

-`TODO`

 [Louvain] is an algorithm for **detecting communities in graphs**. *Community* *detection* helps us understand the *natural divisions in a network* in an